 Because Lincoln University’s programs are based upon the active participation of all class members, regular attendance at classes is essential.
 Each student is expected to be present for scheduled class periods, to be punctual, and to remain in class for the entire scheduled period.
 Excessive absence or tardiness may result in loss of credit, lowering of grade, or dismissal from the university.
-Absences covering such emergencies as serious illness may be excused by the Dean without loss of credit for a period of up to three weeks, provided the absence is properly documented.
-If no excuse is received by the Records Office, the student will be considered as having no excuse, and appropriate action will be taken.
+Absences covering such emergencies as serious illness or similar may be excused by the Director of Records without loss of credit for a period of up to 21 days, provided the absence is properly documented.
+If the Records Office receives no excuse, the student will be considered as having no excuse, and appropriate action will be taken.

 Administrative policies on absences from classes are as follows:

 ♦ A student receives a warning notice after missing 12% of all classes registered in a term.

 ♦ A student is placed on probation after missing 18% of all classes registered in a term.